cocos/cocos-docs/en/editor/publish/setup-native-development.md

 ## Configure Native Develop environments path

-Next, let's go back to Cocos Creator to configure the environmental path of the native platform.
+Next, go back to Cocos Creator to configure the environmental path of the native platform.
 Choose **Cocos Creator -> Preferences** in the main menu, and open the **Preferences** panel.
 We need to configure the following two paths here:

 ![preference](setup-native-development/sdk.png)